-Instead, use the protocols in the link below as a starting point for coordination and information escalation and sharing.
-All incidents must be treated with utmost confidentiality and our handling processes must be followed.
+Instead, report all incidents (or potential incidents) immediately to our Security Incident Team.
+All incidents must be treated with the utmost confidentiality and our handling processes must be followed.

-Remember: government created or owned information must be safeguarded from unauthorized disclosure.
-They are trusting CORAS to protect this information and we are trusting you!
+Remember: government-created, or owned information must be safeguarded from unauthorized disclosure.
+They are trusting EX1 to protect this information and we are trusting you!